pingcap/docs-cn/v2.1/reference/tools/tidb-binlog/deploy.md

             the directory where the Drainer data is stored ("data.drainer" by default) -dest-db-type string
             the downstream service type of Drainer
-            The value can be "mysql", "kafka", "file", and "flash". ("mysql" by default) -detect-interval int
+            The value can be "mysql", "tidb", "kafka", "file", and "flash". ("mysql" by default) -detect-interval int
-            the interval of checking the online Pump in PD (10 by default, in seconds) -disable-detect
+            the interval of checking the online Pump in PD ("10" by default, in seconds) -disable-dispatch
-            whether to disable the conflict monitoring
-        -disable-dispatch
             whether to disable the SQL feature of splitting a single binlog file.
 If it is set to "true", each binlog file is restored to a single transaction for replication based on the order of binlogs.
             It is set to "False", when the downstream is MySQL.